dabamichael3/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12,The file hello will be in the working directory 13,The file olleh will be in the working directory 14,Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+15,Create a script that creates a directory called my_dir with permissions 751 in the working directory.